 In India, the Foundation started its work in the year 1996.
 In our work, we follow the principles of Hanns Seidel Foundation, by supporting India’s federal-democratic structures, its safety architecture, promoting regional and international dialogue and improving communal water management system.
 We strengthen human capacities, taking into account the social, political, cultural and economic conditions of the country.

 Hanns Seidel Foundation works with local partner organisations with similar objectives on various topics.
-Through dialogue, workshops, excursions, international exchange and national conferences, we seek to promote humane living conditions and to contribute to India’s sustainable development by strengthening peace, democracy and rule of law.
+Through dialogues, workshops, international exchange of experts and national and international conferences, we seek to promote humane living conditions and contribute to India’s sustainable development by strengthening peace, democracy and rule of law.
 Our partners’ independency and ownership are of particular importance to us.

 Besides our focus areas below, Hanns Seidel Foundation supports

 In the past years, Hanns Seidel Foundation has become a platform of development, friendship and international exchange between India and Bavaria.

 The biggest democracy in the world, India has achieved significant leaps in development in the past 25 years.
 Its population of more than 1.4 billion inhabitants are India’s strength and weakness: Accelerated urbanisation and overpopulation have created a heavy burden on India’s governments to provide adequate and even living conditions in all areas.
 This includes maintaining sufficient access to water, health and sanitation, and providing safety for women, children and the elderly.
 At the same time, authorities attempt to utilize India’s large and dynamic population to promote the country as a regional economic hub and increase its connectedness within the global economy.

 India is a pluralistic, multilingual, and multi-ethnic society and follows the concept of unity in diversity.
 Its federal constitution has given space and representation to all groups of Indian society.
 However, the changing composition and expectations of its population nurture demands for further adaptations of the federal structures.